secret-escapes-media/microsite-flybe/_pages/index.md

 - id: exeter
   title: Exeter
   description: This bustling university town is packed with old-world charms.
-Roman foundations and a medieval heart lie along the river Exe, accompanied by waterside pubs and beer gardens perfect for those long nights ahead.
+Roman foundations and a medieval heart lie along the river Exe, accompanied by waterside pubs and beer gardens perfect for those long summer nights.
 Marvel at the impressive cathedral, a lofty Norman fortress with an intricate facade, before unpicking the cobbled streets filled with cafes and shops.
 With its student population informing the arts and music scenes, Exeter also promises a culturally-charged night out.
 Unwind in a homely pub before heading to one of a few live music venues and annual festivals.
   link: https://www.flybe.com/cheap-flights/exeter
 ---